gustawL/gustawl.github.io/content/0_info/disclaimer.md

 **The** **point** **stands**: people aren’t ideal - **no** **matter** **what** they achieved or what they think ... whatever.<br>
 Don’t expect special treatment from me or exceptions here.
 If you need deference because of your title/status, **this space isn’t for you**.<br>

 Constructive criticism is welcomed - **arrogance isn’t**.
-This is aimed at people who come in with entitlement, a “god complex”, or other personal baggage and try to make it my problem - or try to lean on status to influence me. <br>
+This is aimed at people who come in with entitlement, a “god complex”, or other personal baggage and try to make it my problem - or try to lean on status to influence me. <br><br>
 in short: **Don’t be an "A-hole" and I won’t be one to you.** <br>

 ## Communication